My Way is the Highway by Urvashi Gulia

-I expected this to be travel adventure of a solo girl, who has the guts to leave her job and follow her instinct, but it turned about to be modern day Mills & Boons inspired Desi story.
+I expected this book My Way is the Highway to be travel adventure of a solo girl.
+Who has the guts to leave her job and follow her instinct?
+But it turned about to be modern day Mills & Boons inspired Desi story.
 Desi: because it is set in India and has Indian characters.
-Modern, because the girl has a profession that she follows and is not just an assistant to the hero.
-Mills & Boon inspired because it follows the same pattern and flow as the M&B stories we all grew up on.
-A linear story of a girl who is frustrated with her office, runs away to hills to take a break and meets her Tall, Dark, Handsome prince there, only to come back and land a dream job and arm candy.
+Modern, because the girl has a profession that she follows.
+And is not just an assistant to the hero.
+Mills & Boon inspired because it follows the same pattern and flows as the M&B stories we all grew up on.
+A linear story of a girl who is frustrated with her office runs away to hills to take a break.
+And meets her Tall, Dark, Handsome prince there, only to come back and land a dream job and arm candy.

-Racy pacy story that the metro reads are supposed to be, but it is too superficial a story.
-Rants of a girl on wrong side of 25 seem too immature, too unprofessional and too biased.
-Character seems more like a spoilt teenager than a professional responsible for reporting crime on national television.
+A racy pacy story that the metro reads are supposed to be, but it is too superficial a story.
+Rants of a girl on the wrong side of 25 seem too immature, too unprofessional and too biased.
+The character seems more like a spoilt teenager than a professional responsible for reporting crime on national television.
 The knack for naming anything and everyone, the irrational behavior of running away, the impromptu parties, all the friends who happen to be a call away for a party (why did all my friends spread out across the world as soon as we started working) – more like a collegiate behavior than a working professional one.
 The protagonist comes out a self-obsessed person with a penchant for good things in life that can be asked for if you cannot afford them.